MASISKAR/el_aap/README.md

 Introduction
 ------------
-This project implements an ElasticSearch Authentication and Authorization reverse proxy, that can be put in front of any ElasticSearch installation, without installing the need to install a plugin into ElasticSearch.
+This project implements an ElasticSearch Authentication and Authorization reverse proxy, that can be put in front of any ElasticSearch installation, without the need to install a plugin into ElasticSearch.
 Authentication is done vie HTTP Basic AUTH.

 IT consists of 5 main components: